alyssflynn/tempus-project/README.md

 # Tempus-Project (varanno)

 Varanno is a prototype variant annotation tool written in python.
 This was developed for a take home interview project with Tempus AI.
+It uses a streaming pattern to ingest and process the data in order to minimize memory usage.

 A CSV containing variant annotations for the provided VCF file is located [here](/annotation_results/annotations.csv).

 [See project notes below!](#notes)

 ## Getting started

+**This package requires python version 3.10.0 or greater!** Please verify your system meets this requirement with: `python3 --version`

 Clone the project and cd into the project directory.